Blanche Sweet: Early life

-Born Sarah Blanche Sweet (though her first name Sarah was rarely used) in Chicago, Illinois in 1896, she was the daughter of Pearl Alexander, a dancer, and Gilbert Joel Sweet, a wine merchant.
-The actors Antrim and Gertrude Short were cousins of Blanche.
-Her mother died when Blanche was an infant, and she was raised by her maternal grandmother, Cora Blanche Alexander.
+The actors Antrim and Gertrude Short were Sweet's cousins.

+Sweet's mother died at age 20 while touring in Newark, New Jersey.
+Sweet was an infant at the time, and she was raised by her maternal grandmother, Cora Blanche Lamb (b.1849, d.
+1937); Lamb went by her married name, Cora Blanche Alexander.
 Cora Alexander found her many parts as a young child.
 At age 4, she toured in the play The Battle of the Strong with Marie Burroughs and Maurice Barrymore.

 A decade later, Sweet acted with Barrymore's son Lionel in a D. W. Griffith-directed film.
 In 1909, she started work at Biograph Studios under contract to director D. W. Griffith.
 By 1910, she had become a rival to Mary Pickford, who had started for Griffith the previous year.

+Career

-Rise to stardom
+Rise to fame

-Sweet was known for her energetic, independent roles, at variance with the 'ideal' Griffith type of vulnerable, often fragile, femininity.
-After many starring roles, her landmark film was the 1911 Griffith thriller The Lonedale Operator.
-In 1913, she starred in Judith of Bethulia, Griffith's first feature film.
-In 1914, Sweet was cast by Griffith in the part of Elsie Stoneman in his epic The Birth of a Nation, but the role was given to Lillian Gish, who was Sweet's senior by three years.
-The same year, Sweet parted ways with Griffith and joined Paramount (then Famous Players-Lasky) for the much higher pay that studio was able to afford.
+After many starring roles, her landmark film was the 1911 D. W. Griffith thriller The Lonedale Operator.
+In 1913, she starred in Judith of Bethulia, Griffith's first feature film, which made her an instant star.
+In 1914, Sweet was considered by Griffith for the part of Elsie Stoneman in his epic The Birth of a Nation (1915), but the role went to Lillian Gish.
+The same year, Sweet parted ways with Griffith and joined Paramount (then Famous Players–Lasky) for the much higher pay that studio was able to afford.

 Because the Biograph company refused to reveal the names of its actors, the British distributor M. P. Sales billed Sweet as Daphne Wayne.

 Throughout the 1910s, Sweet continued her career appearing in a number of highly prominent roles in films and remained a publicly popular leading lady.
-She often starred in vehicles by Cecil B. DeMille and Marshall Neilan, and she was recognised by leading film critics of the time to be one of the foremost actresses of the entire silent era.
-It was during her time working with Neilan that the two began a publicized affair, which brought on his divorce from former actress Gertrude Bambrick.
-Sweet and Neilan married in 1922.
-The union ended in 1929 with Sweet's charging that Neilan was a persistent adulterer.
+She often starred in vehicles by Cecil B. DeMille and Marshall Neilan, and she was recognized by leading film critics of the time to be one of the foremost actresses of the entire silent era.

 During the early 1920s, Sweet's career continued to prosper, and she starred in the first film version of Anna Christie in 1923.
 The film is notable as being the first Eugene O'Neill play to be made into a motion picture.
+Of Sweet's performance, The New York Times wrote: "It would be difficult to imagine any actress doing better in this exacting role."

 In successive years, she starred in Tess of the d'Urbervilles and The Sporting Venus, both directed by Neilan.
-Sweet soon began a career phase as one of the newly formed MGM studio's bigger stars.
+Sweet soon began a career phase as one of the newly-formed MGM's biggest stars.